 Those of you who regularly read the articles here are only a small percentage of the general population who are even interested in what I do or the entrepreneurial topics discussed here.
-Less than the percentage of those reading these articles are those of you who are interested in and willing to pay for my online courses and consulting services.
+A smaller percentage of those reading these articles are the people interested in and willing to pay for training, online courses, and consulting services from Beckmann Collaborative.
 This isn’t because I lack expertise or something valuable to offer.
 It’s simple math.

 Why should you care about how many people read this article or want to work with me?
 Frankly, you and I are in the same boat as every other small business owner.
 The more precisely focused our efforts, the less of our time, resources and money is wasted.
 It is wise to aim carefully towards your targets or a specific market segment.